Elasticity Detection: A Building Block for Internet Congestion Control

-{\bf To detect elasticity, tickle the cross traffic!} Our method detects elasticity by monitoring how the cross traffic responds to induced traffic variation at the bottleneck link over a period of time.
+{\bf To detect elasticity, tickle the cross traffic!} Our method detects elasticity by monitoring how the cross traffic responds to induced traffic variations at the bottleneck link over a period of time.
 The key observation is that elastic flows react in a predictable way to rate fluctuations at the bottleneck.
-Consider, for example, long-running Cubic or Reno flows, which are ACK-clocked, if a new ACK is delayed by a time duration $\delta$ seconds, then the next packet transmission will also be delayed by $\delta$.
-The sending rate depends on this delay: if the mean inter-arrival time between ACKs is $d$, adding an extra delay of $\delta$ on each ACK would reduce the flow's sending rate from $1/d$ to $1/(d+\delta)$ packets per second.
-By contrast, inelastic traffic does not respond like this to mild increases in delay.
+Consider, for example, long-running Cubic or Reno flows, which are ACK-clocked.
+For these flows, if an ACK is delayed by a time duration $\delta$, then the next packet transmission will also be delayed by $\delta$.
+Therefore changes in the rate of packet arrivals at the receiver cause similar changes in the sending rate after one RTT via the ACKs.
+By contrast, the sending rate of inelastic flows does not depend on the receive rate.

-We use this observation to detect elasticity by inducing changes in the inter-packet spacing of cross traffic at the bottleneck link.
-To achieve this, we transmit data in {\em pulses}, taking the desired sending rate, $S(t)$, and sending at a rate first higher, then lower than $S(t)$, while ensuring that the mean rate remains $S(t)$.
-Sending in such pulses (e.g., modulated on a sinusoid) modulates the inter-packet spacing of the cross traffic in the queue in a controlled way.
-If enough of the cross-traffic flows are elastic, then because of the explicitly induced changes in the ACK clocks of those flows, they will react to the changed inter-packet time.
-In particular, when we increase our rate and transmit a burst, the elastic cross traffic will reduce its rate in the next RTT, and conversely.
+We induce changes in the inter-packet spacing of cross traffic at the bottleneck link by sending packets in {\em pulses}.
+We take the desired sending rate, $S(t)$, and alternate between sending at rates higher and rates lower than $S(t)$, ensuring that the mean rate is $S(t)$.
+Sending in such pulses (e.g., modulated on a sinusoid) changes the inter-packet spacing of the cross traffic departing the bottleneck link in a controlled manner.
+If the cross traffic contains elastic flows, then because of the induced changes in the ACK clocks of those flows, their rates will react to our pulses.
+When we increase our rate, the elastic cross traffic will reduce its rate in the next RTT, and conversely.
 If enough of the cross traffic is elastic, then our sender can measure and detect these fluctuations in the cross traffic rate.

-\Fig{ts:elastic} and \Fig{ts:inelastic} show the responses of elastic and inelastic cross-traffic flows ($z$), when the sender transmits data in sinusoisal pulses ($S(t)$) at frequency $f_p=5$~Hz. $S(t)$ is the sender's rate and $z(t)$ is the estimated cross traffic rate computed using Eq.~\eqref{eq:zfromR}.
+\Fig{ts:elastic} and \Fig{ts:inelastic} compare the responses of elastic (Cubic) and inelastic (constant bit rate) cross traffic when the sender transmits packets in sinusoisal pulses at frequency $f_p=5$~Hz. $S(t)$ is the sender's rate and $z(t)$ is the estimated cross traffic rate computed using Eq.~\eqref{eq:zfromR}.
 The path has a minimum RTT of 50 ms and a buffer size of 100 ms (2$\times$ the bandwidth-delay product).
-The elastic flow's sending rate after one round-trip time of delay is inversely correlated with the pulses in the sending rate, while the inelastic flow's sending rate is unaffected.
+The elastic flow's sending rate after one RTT is inversely correlated with the pulses in the sending rate, while the inelastic flow's sending rate is unaffected.